Grateful Dead Download Series Volume 12

-Grateful Dead Download Series Volume 12 is the twelfth in a series of live digital downloads of the band the Grateful Dead released by Grateful Dead Productions.
-It was released on April 4, 2006 and is a two disc release of a complete show the band performed on April 17, 1969 at Washington University in St. Louis.
-The second disc is also supplemented by two songs from a rehearsal at the Avalon Ballroom on January 23, 1969.
+Grateful Dead Download Series Volume 12 is the twelfth installment in a series of live digital downloads of by Grateful Dead Productions.
+It was released by on April 4, 2006, and features a complete two-disc show performed by the Grateful Dead on April 17, 1969 at Washington University in St. Louis.
+The second disc includes two bonus tracks from a rehearsal at the Avalon Ballroom on January 23, 1969.

 Volume 12 was mastered in HDCD by Jeffery Norman.